 When is the best time to build a pool?

-Spring's the best time to build a pool right?
+Spring's the best time to build an inground swimming pool right?
 WRONG.
 I'm not sure how the idea became so common, but for some reason most people think the spring is the time to build pools, fences, houses, landscapes and other outdoor project.
-The truth is there is absolutely not a harder time to build a pool, or anything else outside, than spring.
+The truth is there is absolutely not a harder time to build a swimming pool, or anything else outside, than spring.
 The reasons, though simple, may not be so obvious.

 Don't wait until it's too wet